Stefan Soloviev: Career

 Soloviev began working in the family real estate business as a teenager, parking cars in his father's garages.
 He left the University of Rhode Island in the mid-1990s to trade commodities.
 He founded Crossroads Agriculture in 1999 to cultivate, purchase, store, and sell grains in the Wichita, Kansas region.
 In the early 2000s he expanded operations westward across Kansas into Colorado and New Mexico, where the company also developed a beef division beginning in 2004.
 As of 2021, Soloviev owns and operates farmland in Colorado, Kansas, New Mexico, Texas, and New York.

-Beginning in the mid-2010s, Soloviev became involved in the 122-mile Towner Line, a former Missouri Pacific Railroad route in eastern Colorado, after V&S Railway sought permission to abandon and dismantle the line.
-In 2016 he filed a feeder-line application under 49 U.S.C. §10907 asking the Surface Transportation Board to compel its sale.
+Beginning in the mid-2010s, Soloviev became involved in the 122 mi Towner Line, a former Missouri Pacific Railroad route in eastern Colorado, after V&S Railway sought permission to abandon and dismantle the line.
+In 2016, he filed a feeder-line application under 49 U.S.C. §10907 asking the Surface Transportation Board (STB) to compel its sale.
 Local reporting later showed that V&S had begun removing track components in 2014 despite pending abandonment proceedings, which led the STB to force a sale of the line to Soloviev.
 After rehabilitation, the line reopened as the Colorado Pacific Railroad, operating between Towner and North Avondale Junction near Pueblo.
 Soloviev also formed Weskan Grain to integrate local agricultural operations with his rail network.
 A 2023 Colorado Sun report noted that he sought to use the Colorado Pacific Railroad to improve market access and pricing for himself and area farmers.
-In 2022 Weskan completed a shuttle-loading grain elevator with approximately 4 million bushels of concrete storage at Stockton Siding near Sheridan Lake, served directly by the Colorado Pacific Railroad, enabling 110-car unit train shipments to domestic flour mills and export markets via connections with the Union Pacific Railroad and BNSF Railway.
+In 2022, Weskan completed a shuttle-loading grain elevator with approximately 4 million bushels of concrete storage at Stockton Siding near Sheridan Lake, served directly by the Colorado Pacific Railroad, enabling 110-car unit train shipments to domestic flour mills and export markets via connections with the Union Pacific Railroad and BNSF Railway.

-In 2022 Soloviev acquired the 150-mile San Luis and Rio Grande Railroad out of bankruptcy and reorganized it as the Colorado Pacific Rio Grande Railroad (CXRG).
-In 2024 he acquired the 13-mile San Luis Central Railroad, linking it with CXRG at Monte Vista.
-This brings his total ownership to 275 miles of rail in Colorado.
+In 2022, Soloviev acquired the 150 mi San Luis and Rio Grande Railroad out of bankruptcy and reorganized it as the Colorado Pacific Rio Grande Railroad (CXRG).
+In 2024 he acquired the 13 mi San Luis Central Railroad, linking it with CXRG at Monte Vista.
+This brought his total ownership to 285 mi of rail in Colorado.

-In 2024, Soloviev was ranked #15 on The Land Report 100 list of the largest private landowners in the United States, with approximately 617000 acre.